London Says Air Pollution Fell By Roughly A Third After New Emissions Rules

 The city's report states that about 13,500 fewer polluting cars are driven in the zone daily, and that traffic has decreased overall in the bustling area.

-According to the report, nitrogen dioxide pollution has fallen by 36 percent in the central zone since February 2017, when the city first announced a "toxicity charge" on older vehicles.
+According to the report, nitrogen dioxide pollution has fallen by 36% in the central zone since February 2017, when the city first announced a "toxicity charge" on older vehicles.

 London Mayor Sadiq Khan announced the new ULEZ charges after seeing an increase in children suffering chronic illness and lung damage from air pollutants.
 He says the new report shows the move was a step in the right direction.